 As a result of Proposal A in 1994, the millage rates the City may consider under Act 198 excludes the State Education Tax.
 It also is important to remember that tax abatement does not relieve the property of all taxes.
 On plants being replaced or restored, the assessed value of the plant is "frozen" at the level of the obsolete facility prior to improvement, and the company continues to pay taxes at that rate; but the value of the improvement receives a 100% exemption from the property tax.
-For a new facility, the tax is treated similarly to the property taxes on the new construction and/or equipment.
+For a new facility, the tax is treated similarly to the property tax, but only half the millage rate is applied, which results in a 50% reduction in property taxes on the new construction and/or equipment.
 In each instance, the land is not included in the abatement and, therefore, is taxed at 100%.